How Nintendo approached the PR battle at E3 2019

 GamesBeat: Do you feel like your year is somehow reflective of a cycle as far as how the games come out for a new platform?
 I wonder where we are relative to things going through a pipeline, things you plan for the beginning, the middle, and the end of a cycle.
 What’s here, what’s on the floor, what does that tell gamers about where the big efforts are right now?

-Scibetta: We’re in the sweet spot of development for Nintendo Switch.
+Scibetta: We’re in the sweet=spot of development for Nintendo Switch.
 What developers want is a way to bring their game to people in a unique way, in a way that’s going to bring their creation to life.
 We think Nintendo Switch does that in a unique way.
 It can be played in the home, and then also taken on the go.
 It’s reached an installed base now of more than 34 million worldwide.
 Developers know that if they put the development cycles in for Nintendo Switch, there’s going to be an audience for it.

 They’re also familiar enough with the hardware by now that they know its capabilities.
 They’ve worked with the Nintendo teams that help them with software development, understanding how to maximize the capabilities of the system, whether it’s processing power or RAM or the unique control scheme it offers or the online capabilities.
 All the things that can bring their game to life, they know that now.
 We’re seeing the fruits of that effort and the development teams’ labors in all the great games you see here at E3 and that we highlighted in the Nintendo Direct.